Shawn Michaels: Various feuds and championship pursuits (2007–2009)

-Michaels ended Ric Flair's career in a Career Threatening match on March 30, 2008 at WrestleMania XXIV.
+Michaels defeated and ended Ric Flair's career in a Career Threatening match on March 30, 2008, at WrestleMania XXIV.
 Afterwards, Batista confronted Michaels about his actions at WrestleMania, calling him selfish and egotistical.
 On April 27 at Backlash, with Chris Jericho as the guest referee, Michaels defeated Batista.
 Jericho then confronted Michaels, in which he admitted to faking a knee injury in order to defeat Batista.
 Michaels defeated Jericho on May 18 at Judgment Day.
 At One Night Stand on June 1, Michaels lost to Batista in a stretcher match.
 On the June 9 episode of Raw, Michaels was attacked by Chris Jericho during his talk show segment, The Highlight Reel, being thrown directly through a television screen.
 The following week, it was revealed that, within the context of the storyline, Michaels had suffered a detached retina.
 On July 20 at The Great American Bash, Jericho defeated Michaels by referee stoppage after assaulting Michaels's eyes.

 At SummerSlam on August 17, Michaels announced his retirement from professional wrestling.
 That night, Jericho punched Michaels's wife in the face.
 On the August 25 episode of Raw, Michaels renounced his retirement and challenged Jericho to an unsanctioned match at Unforgiven on September 7, which Jericho accepted.
 The next week, they had a contract signing for the match and were involved in a brawl, causing a legit small triceps tear for Michaels.
 He was medically cleared to compete at Unforgiven, and beat Jericho so severely that the referee called the match, making Michaels the winner.
 Later that night, Jericho replaced CM Punk in the World Heavyweight Championship scramble match, and won the title.
-On October 5 at No Mercy, Michaels lost a ladder match for the World Heavyweight Championship to Jericho.
+On October 5 at No Mercy, Michaels was defeated by Jericho in a ladder match for the World Heavyweight Championship.

-In December 2008, having lost his family's savings due to the global recession, Michaels grudgingly accepted a one-year general employment contract from John Bradshaw Layfield (JBL).
-After failing to help JBL win the World Heavyweight Championship from John Cena on January 25, 2009 at the Royal Rumble, and being derided for it, Michaels agreed to face JBL in "All or Nothing" match at No Way Out on February 15, which Michaels won thus letting him out of his contract early while still receiving full payment.
+In December, having lost his family's savings due to the global recession, Michaels grudgingly accepted a one-year general employment contract from John "Bradshaw" Layfield (JBL).
+After failing to help JBL win the World Heavyweight Championship from John Cena on January 25, 2009, at the Royal Rumble, and being derided for it, Michaels agreed to face JBL in "All or Nothing" match at No Way Out on February 15, which Michaels won thus letting him out of his contract early while still receiving full payment.

-On the March 2 episode of Raw, Michaels became the first person to defeat Vladimir Kozlov, and so earned a match with The Undertaker at WrestleMania XXV on April 5, which he lost thus extending The Undertaker's WrestleMania winning streak to 17–0.
+On the March 2 episode of Raw, Michaels became the first person to defeat Vladimir Kozlov, and so earned a match with The Undertaker at WrestleMania 25 on April 5, which he lost thus extending The Undertaker's WrestleMania winning streak to 17–0.
 Their match was highly acclaimed by critics and audiences alike and is now considered by many to be one of the greatest WrestleMania matches of all time.
-After WrestleMania, Michaels took a hiatus from WWE.
+After WrestleMania, Michaels took a four-month hiatus from WWE.